matthew-brett/pydagogue/foundation.rst

 lots of files between the branches, and the common ancestor?
 No more.
 Now we are using the hash file references, all we need to do, is look at the tree listing.
-If the tree listing has the same entry (filename and hash) that means that the file is indentical between the two trees, and we don't have to load the contents to check.
+If the tree listing has the same entry (filename and hash) that means that the file is identical between the two trees, and we don't have to load the contents to check.
 That makes it very fast to do comparisons between trees that haven't changed much.

 Eve was right of course.
 Now, if we make a new commit, when one file is changed, all we store is the contents of the file that has changed and a new